MILK: The Milk Marketing Board & the 'Milk Crisis'

 The initial task of the MMB, when it was set up in the 1930s, was to stabilise the milk market, thereby giving more bargaining power to the small farmer.
 As a co-operative, it was the largest agricultural model of its kind in British history.

-Funded and run by farmers, the MMB encompassed every dairy farm and milk producer in the country, as well as acting as a contact between the producers and every buyer.
-The MMB had a two-tier pricing system: farmers were paid more for milk that was going to be sold as liquid, and less for milk that was going into cheese production.
-Month by month an average price was struck and every farmer was sent a cheque.
+Funded and run by farmers, the MMB encompassed every dairy farm and milk producer in England and Wales, as well as acting as a contact between the producers and buyers.
+The MMB pooled total income, and then differentiated payment according to the regional cost of reaching the market and the quality of the milk produced by each farm.
+Month by month, a price was struck and every farmer was sent a cheque.

 In the late 1930s, as the MMB’s role was solidified, work began on a new building, large and open plan that could double up as a hospital during national emergencies.
 Located in Thames Ditton, this new headquarters would come to be the home of the MMB for over 50 years.